Block-Attention for Efficient Prefilling: Experiments

-Moreover, the experimental results on Mistral show some interesting results: the accuracy of Block-Attention models actually slightly outperformed the results of self-attention models on most datasets.
-It raised a conjecture: is Block-Attention a better attention mechanism than the self-attention mechanism?
-Intuitively, the semantics of each retrieved passage are mutually independent, and the self-attention method may cause the representation of the passage to be interfered by the context and not accurate enough.
-However, we still need sufficient experiments to verify the correctness of this assertion, so this is only a conjecture and not our conclusion.

-Finally, one may still be interested in knowing exactly how many training steps are needed for the model to adapt to the Block-Attention mechanism.
-Therefore, we counted the accuracy of the Llama3-8B model on the four test sets at different fine-tuning steps and plotted it in Figure \ref{fig:TrainingSteps}.
-It can be observed that at the beginning stage of fine-tuning, there is a huge performance difference between the two models.
-It makes sense because the model needs more training steps to adapt to the Block-Attention manner.
-After about 400 training steps, the model completely adapts to the new attention mechanism, and the two models show comparable accuracy.
+Finally, one may still be interested in knowing exactly how many training steps are needed for the model to adapt to the Block-attention mechanism.
+Therefore, we counted the average accuracy of $\textit{Tulu3-block-ft}$ and $\textit{Tulu3-block-ft-full}$ on four RAG benchmarks at different fine-tuning steps and plotted it in Figure \ref{fig:TrainingSteps}.
+It can be observed that at the beginning stage of fine-tuning, there is a huge performance difference between the two attention modes.
+It makes sense because the model needs more training steps to adapt to the Block-attention manner.
+After about 800 training steps, the model can switch seamlessly between the two attention modes without any performance loss.

-\subsection{Inference Efficiency of Block-Attention}
+\subsection{Inference Efficiency of Block-attention}

-In the previous section, we already addressed our first concern: After fine-tuning, the Block-Attention model can achieve similar or even better performance than the self-attention model.
-In this section, we focus on our second concern: How much can the Block-Attention mechanism reduce the TTFT and FLOPs-TFT?
+In the previous section, we already addressed our first concern: After fine-tuning, the Block-attention model can achieve similar or even better performance than the full-attention model.
+In this section, we focus on our third concern: How much can the Block-attention mechanism reduce the TTFT and FLOPs-TFT?

-To quantify the effects of the Block-Attention mechanism on the efficiency, we show in Table \ref{tab:efficiency} the respective TTFTs and FLOPs-TFT of the \textit{Llama3-block-ft} and \textit{Llama3-vanilla-sft} when the KV states of all retrieved passages have been pre-computed and cached in memory.
-Obviously, the acceleration effect is gratifying: Once the length of the input sequence is 512 and the length of user input is 50, using Block-Attention can reduce TTFT by 48\% and reduce FLOPs-TFT by 90.1\%.
-As the total length increases, the TTFT and FLOPs-TTF of the Block-Attention model maintain an essentially unchanged trend.
+To quantify the effects of the Block-attention mechanism on the efficiency, we show in Table \ref{tab:efficiency} the respective TTFTs and FLOPs-TFT of the \textit{Llama3-block-ft} and \textit{Llama3-vanilla-sft} when the KV states of all retrieved passages have been pre-computed and cached in memory.
+Obviously, the acceleration effect is gratifying: Once the length of the input sequence is 512 and the length of user input is 50, using Block-attention can reduce TTFT by 48\% and reduce FLOPs-TFT by 90.1\%.
+As the total length increases, the TTFT and FLOPs-TTF of the Block-attention model maintain an essentially unchanged trend.
 When the length reaches 32K, the acceleration effect reaches an astonishing 98.7\%, and the consumption of FLOPs-TFT is even reduced by 99.8\%.
-We may simply conclude the results as: \textit{with greater text comes greater necessity for Block-Attention}.
+We may simply conclude the results as: \textit{with greater text comes greater necessity for Block-attention}.